Former Nazi camp secretary, 96, caught after skipping trial - NewsBreak

 Former Nazi camp secretary, 96, caught after skipping trial

-A former secretary of an SS commander in charge of a concentration camp who skipped the planned start of her trial in Germany on more than 11,000 counts of accessory to murder has been found after the court issued a warrant for her arrest.
+ITZEHOE, Germany — (AP) — A former secretary for the SS commander of the Stutthof concentration camp skipped the start Thursday of her trial in Germany on more than 11,000 counts of accessory to murder.
+She was picked up several hours later and ordered held in custody.

-The 96-year-old woman had left her home near Hamburg in a taxi on Thursday morning, a few hours before proceedings were due to start at the state court in Itzehoe, court spokesperson Frederike Milhoffer said.
+The 96-year-old woman left her home near Hamburg in a taxi on Thursday morning, a few hours before proceedings were due to start at the state court in Itzehoe, court spokeswoman Frederike Milhoffer said.

-The court issued the warrant and delayed the reading of the indictment until the next scheduled hearing on October 19 because this could not be done in the defendant’s absence.
+The court issued an arrest warrant and delayed the reading of the indictment until the next scheduled hearing on Oct.
+19 because that couldn't be done in the defendant's absence.

-The court said on Thursday afternoon that the defendant had been caught and that police would bring her to the court, German news agency dpa reported.

-A doctor was to examine whether she was fit to be jailed before the court decided whether or not to place her in custody.
+Police found the defendant and she was brought to the court on Thursday afternoon.
+A court statement said that she was being taken to a detention center.

-Prosecutors argue that the woman was part of the apparatus that helped the Nazi Stutthof concentration camp function during the Second World War more than 75 years ago.
+Prosecutors argue that the woman was part of the apparatus that helped the Nazi's Stutthof camp function during World War II more than 75 years ago.

-Despite being elderly, the German woman was to be tried in juvenile court because she was under 21 at the time of the alleged crimes.
+Despite her advanced age, the German woman was to be tried in juvenile court because she was under 21 at the time of the alleged crimes.
 German media identified her as Irmgard Furchner.

-Efraim Zuroff, head Nazi hunter at the Simon Wiesenthal Centre’s office in Jerusalem, told The Associated Press that “if she is healthy enough to flee, she is healthy enough to be incarcerated”.
+Efraim Zuroff, the head Nazi hunter at the Simon Wiesenthal Center’s office in Jerusalem, told The Associated Press that “if she is healthy enough to flee, she is healthy enough to be incarcerated.”

-A defence lawyer told Der Spiegel magazine that the trial would centre on whether the 96-year-old had knowledge of the atrocities that happened at the camp.
+A defense lawyer told Der Spiegel magazine that the trial would center on whether the 96-year-old had knowledge of the atrocities that happened at the camp.

 “My client worked in the midst of SS men who were experienced in violence — however, does that mean she shared their state of knowledge?
 That is not necessarily obvious,” lawyer Wolf Molkentin said.

-Ms Furchner testified that she was not aware of the killings that occurred at the camp while she worked there, dpa reported.
+Furchner testified she was not aware of the killings that occurred at the camp while she worked there, dpa reported.

 From mid-1944, tens of thousands of Jews from ghettos in the Baltics and from Auschwitz filled the camp, along with thousands of Polish civilians swept up in the brutal Nazi suppression of the Warsaw uprising.